 - Promote interdisciplinary involvement in meaningful learning surrounding a single book.

-As a result of active participation in the Common Reading Experience, students will be able to:
+As a result of active participation in the Common Reader Experience, students will be able to:

 - Reflect on their personal experiences and relate them to the common book;

-- Relate their personal values to those discussed in the book and articulated by the University Honors Program Instructors
+- Relate their personal values to those discussed in the book and articulated by the instructors

 - Compare and contrast the academic expectations between the University and their high schools; and